jrmeyerhofer/LITA2017/Lesson_7/README.md

 </html>

 ```
+10. Save your file to your Desktop.
+11. Copy the values from F2:F7 in your Google Sheet into the UL list object where it says LIST INDEX HERE.
-10. Save your file to your Desktop and open it in a browser.
+12. Save and then open the file in a browser.
 You should see a nice new book list:
 ![Image of final new book list](booklist.png)

 ## Final Google Sheet